shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    = ru - pw

-With this quantities, we have measured the amount of shadow from the surface determined by vectors :math:`a^♯` and :math:`b^♯` onto the unit surface :math:`∂_y ∧ ∂_z`, :math:`∂_z ∧ ∂_x`, and :math:`∂_x ∧ ∂_y`, .
+With this quantities, we have measured the amount of shadow from the surface determined by vectors :math:`a^♯` and :math:`b^♯` onto the unit bivectors :math:`∂_y ∧ ∂_z`, :math:`∂_z ∧ ∂_x`, and :math:`∂_x ∧ ∂_y`, .
 We can modify
-the expression slightly in order to express the inner product of bivectors in terms of the inner products of vectors:
+the expressions slightly in order to relate the vector components to the inner product of vectors.
+Vector components can be obtained by doting the vectors with the basis vectors:

 .. math::